cc-daveloper/mist.io_mist-cloudify-example/README.md

 <br>

 You also need to add an ssh key for mist.io that will be deployed to the machines once they are created.
-Visit the Keys tab on your mist.io dashboard and generate or upload a key.
-Note the name, as it will be used on the mist.yaml input file.
+Visit the Keys tab on your mist.io dashboard and generate or upload a key. <br>Note the name, as it will be used on the mist.yaml input file.

 ![alt tag](images/cf.png)